ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

   - $\det{(A - \lambda I)} = (\lambda_{1} - \lambda)(\lambda_{2} - \lambda)...(\lambda_{d} - \lambda)  $
 - `diagonalization`
   - $B = V\Delta V^{-1}  $
+  - Matrices containing repeated eigenvalues and missing eigenvectors of the repeated eigenvalues are *not diagonalizable*
 - Cayley-Hamilton
   - the inverse of a `non-singular` matrix can always be expressed as:
     - a polynomial of degree (d-1)
   - Let A be any matrix with characteristic polynomial $f(\lambda) = \det{(A - \lambda I)}  $.
   - Then, f(A) evaluates to the zero matrix
+- `eigenspace`
+  - a vector space of eigenvectors, and a basis of this vector space is a valid set of eigenvectors.
+  - This vector space corresponding to a specific eigenvalue is an `eigenspace`
+  - only if r_{i} linearly independent eigenvectors exist (where r_{i} is the algebraic multiplicity)
+- `algebraic multiplicity`
+  - of an `eigenvalue` \lambda_{i} is the number of times (A - \lambda_{i}I) occurs as a factor in the characteristic polynomial
+- `defective` matrix
+  - if a diagonalization *does not exist*
+  - less than r_{i} eigenvectors exist for an eigenvalue with algebraic multiplicity r_{i}
+  - Closest we can get to diagonalization is the `Jordan normal form`
+- `geometric multiplicity`
+  - number of eigenvectors of an eigenvalue
+  - at least 1 and at most the algebraic multiplicity r_{i}
+- `polar decomposition`
+  - Every square matrix can be decomposed into the product of:
+    - a diagonalizable matrix
+    - the "residual" rotation matrix
+- `similar matrices`:
+  - when $B = VAV^{-1} $
+  - similarity is commutitive and transitive
+  - if A and B are similar, B and A are similar as well
+  - if A and B are similar, and B and C are similar, then A and C are similar
+  - similar matrices form a `family` of related matrices
+  - similar matrices have the same eigenvalues
+    - (and their corresponding multiplicities)
+  - similar matrices perform similar operations, but in different basis systems

 ## ML specifics